hsteven-archive/sign_lang/readme.md

 ## Debug

-If see the error `no display name and no $DISPLAY environment variable`, please use this commands in your shell.
+- If see the error `no display name and no $DISPLAY environment variable`, please use this commands in your shell.

 ```shell
 export DISPLAY=:0
 ```

+- If you see the error `* Error performing wm_overrideredirect *` on Macos (>10.15),
+please download the python 3.9.2 directly from python.org and install everything.

+Please see the discussion [here](https://github.com/PySimpleGUI/PySimpleGUI/issues/3972)

 ## License